 When it comes to costing labour, most landscape contractors will readily give you an hourly or daily charge-out rate, as well as an estimate as to how long jobs might take.
 For the cost of machinery and plant hire, ask local reputable hire companies to provide daily and weekly prices.

 While knowing the individual costs of materials and plants is useful, what you should be most interested in is an ‘all-in rate’ – the complete cost for a particular part of the job, including labour and all materials.
 This rate will differ depending on the contractor and also the size of the company (the larger the company, the higher the rate).
 Site overheads and profit aren’t listed, so your best bet is to ask experienced contractors who can advise and could quote for the work in advance.
 Contractors that are affiliated to either the British Association of Landscape Industries (BALI) or the Association of Professional Landscapers (APL) should be your first choice.

-Considering a water feature?
+10. Will you be installing a water feature?